Ahli/mongoTimeSeries/README.md

-# mongoTimesSeries
+# Mongo Time Series Demo
-Example usage of MongoDB's Time Series feature and Spring with Java 17.
+Example usage of MongoDB's Time Series feature.
+MongoDB is integrated with Spring.
 Tests are performaed with Testcontainers.
+Java 17 is used.

 Slides: https://slides.com/ahli/introduction-to-mongodb-time-series/fullscreen/